nodejs/uvwasi/README.md

 ## API

 The WASI API is versioned.
-This documentation is based on [snapshot_1][].
-`uvwasi` implements the WASI system call API with the following additions/modifications:
+This documentation is based on the WASI [preview 1][] snapshot. `uvwasi` implements the WASI system call API with the following additions/modifications:

 - Each system call takes an additional `uvwasi_t*` as its first argument.
 The